magnos-code/magnos/README.rst

-Magnos: Magnon Bandstructures in Python
+Magnon: Magnon Bandstructures in Python
 =======================================

-**Magnos** is a Python library for calculating magnon bandstructures from exchange coupling interactions.
+**Magnon** is a Python library for calculating magnon bandstructures from exchange coupling interactions.
 It is designed to be intuitive and easy-to-use so that you can spend less time *calculating* bandstructures and more time *using* them to do interesting science.